psycho-baller/linkmaxxing/README.md

 * Exploring integrations with IRL communities (student clubs, events, teams) to help people reflect *together*, not just alone
 * Maybe designing a wearable mode for ambient conversation reflection (without screens)

-We believe LinkMaxxing can become a core part of how people grow, not just as communicators, but as humans who want to connect more deeply.
+We believe Audora can become a core part of how people grow, not just as communicators, but as humans who want to connect more deeply.

 Built with ❤️ using React Router v7, Convex, Clerk, Polar.sh, ZepCloud, Speechmatics, Vapi, GraphDB, VectorDB, and OpenAI